Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/README.md

 ### Provision the SP from the Provider's Tenant to the Customer's Tenant

-1. Use the following URL, with client_id replaced with your own client_id: https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=8ae2f824-201f-4ec9-9d9f-ad37082a1935&response_type=code&redirect_uri=https%3A%2F%2Flocalhost:4000&response_mode=query&scope=https%3A%2F%2Fgraph.microsoft.com%2F.default&state=12345
+1. Visit the following URL with the client_id query string parameter replaced with your own client_id: https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=8ae2f824-201f-4ec9-9d9f-ad37082a1935&response_type=code&redirect_uri=https%3A%2F%2Fmicrosoft.com&response_mode=query&scope=https%3A%2F%2Fgraph.microsoft.com%2F.default&state=12345
+1. Sign in with an account from the Customer's tenant.
-1. Sign into the tenant with customer login information *Note this will eventually redirect to a "refused to connect" page - this still has the desired effect of provisioning the identity into the Customer tenant*.
+1. You will now see a consent screen.
+Click Accept to provision the Provider's application in the Customer tenant. *Note this will eventually redirect to microsoft.com -- this still has the desired effect of provisioning the identity into the Customer tenant*.
-1. Verify the identity within the Customer Azure AD and navigate to "Enterprise Applications" to witness the newly provisioned identity.
+1. Verify the identity within the Customer's Azure AD by navigating to "Enterprise Applications" to witness the newly provisioned service principal.

 ### Set up RBAC for the Provisioned Service Principal